Incredibles 2: Plot

-Helen realizes Screenslaver lured her to a decoy double, and the pizza delivery driver was under the control of hypnotic goggles.
+Helen realizes the Screenslaver lured her to a decoy double, and the pizza delivery driver was under the control of hypnotic goggles.
 Evelyn reveals herself to be the true Screenslaver and hypnotizes Helen, restraining her using her goggles and a freezing cell that negates her self-stretching superpower.
 Evelyn blames society's overdependence on the "supers" for the deaths of her and Winston's parents, as their father was shot by burglars after the newly outlawed supers Fironic and Gazerbeam did not answer his calls for aid, and their mother died of grief.
 Evelyn plans to sabotage her brother's summit to ruin the reputation of all "supers" once more and keep them outlawed in the hopes that the public will be safer with self-sufficient crimefighting.

 Evelyn lures Bob into a trap on the Everjust, goggling him too, and sends six hypnotized supers to subdue Violet and Dash.
 Lucius arrives to protect them but is overwhelmed and goggled as well.
 Violet, Dash and Jack-Jack escape in the Incredibile, the supercar once owned by Bob, and, deducing their parents are in danger, stow away on the Everjust.
-Onboard, Helen, Bob, and Lucius are forced to broadcast themselves, giving villainous speeches, subduing the ship's crew, and locking its course towards Municiberg at a disastrous pace.
+Onboard, Helen, Bob, and Lucius are forced to broadcast themselves giving villainous speeches, subduing the ship's crew, and locking its course towards Municiberg at a disastrous pace.
 When the children arrive, Jack-Jack removes the goggles on Helen, who in turn frees Bob and Lucius.
 They work together to release the other mind-controlled supers and safely prevent the Everjust's collision with the city.
 Evelyn tries to escape in the yacht's parasite jet, but is then caught by Helen and arrested.

 With another disaster averted and the positive publicity surrounding this, supers around the world regain their legal status.
 Sometime later, Tony is picked up by Violet and her family in the Incredibile for their reinstated movie date.
-They spot a police chase; Violet leaves Tony at the cinema, promising a quick return, before the Parrs don their superhero masks and join the pursuit.
+They spot a police chase; Violet leaves Tony at the movie theater, promising a quick return, before the Parrs don their superhero masks and join the pursuit.